phaxier/Quiz-board/readme.md

 Deployment
-The website can load using any web platform on any device
+The website can load using any web platform on any device. it has been deployed to the web.

 Built With
 Atom - The web framework used is javaScript, bootstrap, jquery, css and html

 BDD
-It can determine if the provided answer is wrong

-Example Input : no answered questions Example Output: 0 (No mark not awarded)

-Example Input : right answer Example Output: 25 (25 Marks awarded) It can determine if the provided answer is correct

-Example Input: Wrong answer Example Output: 0 (Mark not awarded)

 Versioning
 This is the only version available, see the tags on this repository.
 More versions and improvements to come up later